Eurasian blue tit: Predators and natural threats

 The small size of the Eurasian blue tit makes it vulnerable to prey by larger birds such as jays who catch the vulnerable fledglings when they leave the nest.
-The most important predator is probably the sparrowhawk, closely followed by the domestic cat.
+The most important predator is probably the Eurasian sparrowhawk, closely followed by the domestic cat.
 Nests may be robbed by mammals such as weasels and red squirrels, as well as introduced grey squirrels in the UK.

 The successful breeding of chicks is dependent on sufficient supply of green caterpillars as well as satisfactory weather.
 Breeding seasons may be affected badly if the weather is cold and wet between May and July, particularly if this coincides with the emergence of the caterpillars on which the nestlings are fed.

 Parasites

 Eurasian blue tits are known to be host to feather mites, and rarely lice and flat flies.
 In Europe, the only feather mite species known to live on the blue tit host is Proctophyllodes stylifer.
 However, this mite seems to be of no concern to the bird as, until now, it is only known to feed on dead feather tissue.
 P. stylifer lives all its developmental stages, i.e. egg, larva, protonymph, tritonymph and adult, within the plumage of the same host.
-The usual sites where P. stylifer is encountered are the remiges and the rectrices of the bird where they can be found tandemly positioned between the barbs of the rachis.
+The usual sites where P. stylifer is encountered are the remiges and the rectrices of the bird where they can be found randomly positioned between the barbs of the rachis.

 Status and conservation

-The Eurasian blue tit is classified as a least concern species on the IUCN Red List (version 3.1), and as a Green Status species, since 1996, by the Royal Society for the Protection of Birds in the United Kingdom.
+In Europe the long-term population trend of the Eurasian blue tit is positive with a 30 percent increase between 1980 and 2016.
+In the same period there was a 500 km northward shift of the range limit in Fennoscandia.
+Laying dates have advanced and the warmer springs increase the possibility of second broods.
+The species is classified as a of least concern in the Red list of the International Union for Conservation of Nature, and as a Green Status species, since 1996, by the Royal Society for the Protection of Birds in the United Kingdom.

 Cultural significance

 The Eurasian blue tit has appeared on many stamps and ornaments.
-Its most recent appearance on a British stamp was the 2010 Birds of Britain series.
+Its most recent appearance on a British stamp was the 2025 "Garden Wildlife" series.